cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_11.rst

 | Definition: a standard or point of reference against which things may be compared or assessed.
 | Usage: we are benchmarking our performance against external criteria.
 |
+| anonym [匿名]
+| anonymous
+| Definition: (of a person) not identified by name; of unknown name.
+| Usage: an anonymous phone call.
+| Usage: anonumous source.
+|
+| pseudonym [笔名，化名]
+| Definition: a fictious name, especially one used by an authour.
+| Usage: She writes under a pseudonym.
+|
+| pseudo
+| Definition: not genuine; false or pretended.
+| Usage: pseudocode.
+| Usage: pseudo-science.
+|
 | fictitious
 | Definition: not real or true, being imaginary or having been fabricated
 | Usage: She pleased guilty to stealing thousands in taxpayer dollars by having a ficticious employee on her payroll.